robyftp/Tree/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.